metno/weatherapi-docs/docs/doc/ForecastJSON.md

 The forecast timeseries is structured as an array of forecast objects.
 The array is always sorted with increasing time.

 Each forecast object contains a `time` attribute and a number of forecast parameters for that time.
 We have two main types of forecast parameters:
-- parameters for a time instant.
+- parameters for a time instant
-- parameters for a time period.
+- parameters for a time period

 ### Parameters for a time instant